decentralized-identity/trustdidweb-v03/spec/specification.md

 3. Generate a preliminary [[ref: DID log entry]] JSON object containing the following properties:
    1. The value of `versionId` **MUST** be the value of `versionId` from the *previous* [[ref: DID log entry]].
-   2. The `versionTime` value **MUST** be a string that is an [[ref: ISO8601]] format timestamp.
+   2. The `versionTime` value **MUST** be a string that is an [[ref: ISO8601]] format UTC timestamp.
 The time **MUST** be greater than the time of the previous [[ref: log entry]], and **MUST** be the time the DID will be retrieved by a [[ref: witness]] or resolver, or before.
    3. The [[ref: parameters]] passed in as a JSON object.